miking-lang/miking-dppl/README.md

 ```
 make install
 ```
-This will install `rootppl` to `$HOME/.local/bin` with resources copied to `$HOME/.local/lib/rootppl`.
+This will install `rootppl` to `$HOME/.local/bin` and inference engine sources to `$HOME/.local/src/rootppl`.
 Some systems, e.g. Mac OS, will require manually adding `$HOME/.local/bin` to `$PATH`.

 #### Build
-Note: before building and after installation, especially if you are re-installing, execute a `rootppl clean`, first.

 To compile a model and build an executable:
 ```
 rootppl path/to/model.cu
 ```
 This will compile the model along with the inference framework for CPU.
+The inference framework build products are placed under `build/`.
+The `rootppl` command wraps `g++`/`nvcc`, and you may supply options used for `g++` and/or `nvcc` to `rootppl`.
+These options will be used when compiling the supplied models, but not when compiling the inference framework.
+One limitation is that it is currently only possible to supply source file(s) to `rootppl`.
+Object/library files are not supported (for this, you must write your own custom build script).

-To compile it for GPU, add your GPU:s compute capability to the arch variable.
+To compile for GPU, add your GPU:s compute capability to the `--target` option.
 You can find your GPU:s compute capability in the [Wikipedia table](https://en.wikipedia.org/wiki/CUDA#GPUs_supported).
-Here is an example that will compile the airplane example for a GPU with a minimum compute capability of 7.5 (simply remove `--arch 75` to compile for CPU):
+Here is an example that will compile the airplane example for a GPU with a minimum compute capability of 7.5 (simply remove `--target sm_75` to compile for CPU):
 ```
-rootppl models/airplane/airplane.cu --arch 75 -j 5
+rootppl models/airplane/airplane.cu --target sm_75 -j 5
 ```
 The optional argument `-j x` speeds up the compilation process by spawning `x` jobs, allowing for parallel compilation.
 The corresponding parallel CPU (OpenMP) example is:
 ```
-rootppl models/airplane/airplane.cu --omp -j 5
+rootppl models/airplane/airplane.cu --target omp -j 5
 ```
 Alternatively, the c++ compiler can be specified with CXX.
 This is often required on Mac OS to enable OpenMP, by using g++ instead of the default clang.
 On Mac OS, g++ can be installed with e.g. `brew install gcc`.
 Then, assuming the version installed was `gcc-10`:
 ```
-rootppl models/airplane/airplane.cu --omp -j 5 --cxx g++-10
+rootppl models/airplane/airplane.cu --target omp -j 5 --cxx g++-10
 ```

 The first build will compile the entire inference framework and can take 20 seconds or so when building for GPU.
 (Run `rootppl` with the `-j num_threads` to use multiple threads and speed up the build).
-__Note that if the inference framework is compiled for GPU, and then the model is compiled for CPU, there will be errors.
-So always perform a `rootppl clean` before switching between CPU and GPU.
-The same goes for switching to/from OpenMP.__
+The inference framework is recompiled whenever options such as `--target` are modified between runs of `rootppl`.

-This should generate an executable named `program` (add `-o <exec_name>` to name it differently).
-Execute it with `./program num_particles`.
+Any of the above commands should generate an executable named `a.out` (add `-o <exec_name>` to name it differently).
+Execute it with `./a.out num_particles`.
 For example:
 ```
-./program 1000
+./a.out 1000
 ```

 An example output of this:
 ```
-./program 1000
+./a.out 1000
 -119.422143
 Num particles close to target: 98.9%, MinX: 56.2349, MaxX: 91.1572
 ```
-First is the command that is executed, it executes the executable `program` with program argument `1000`.
+First is the command that is executed, it executes the executable `a.out` with argument `1000`.
 The first row is the normalizing constant.
 The second row is a print statement within the model.

-You can supply a second argument to `program`, which is the number of sweeps:
+You can supply a second argument to `a.out`, which is the number of sweeps:
 ```
-./program 1000 3
+./a.out 1000 3
 -115.482724
 Num particles close to target: 89.7%, MinX: 51.5005, MaxX: 88.2039
 -115.472101